 My full-length play The Library of No Books has been produced in Chennai (India) and is under consideration for production elsewhere.

 I have published shorter pieces in a wide variety of scholarly and general interest periodicals in India and the US.
 My scholarly articles, poems, reviews, and literary essays have appeared in such journals as Comparative Literature, Cultural Critique, Tin House, Massachusetts Review, Outlook, The Hindu, Pioneer, Village Voice, The Nation, and PMLA.
 I am also the translator of the full-length Tamil play Water!, published in 2001 in India by Seagull Press and in the US by Asian Theatre Journal.
 This translation was performed in India in 2012 and again 2015 by the Madras Players–look under Reviews and Media Notices for relevant links.

 What else might I say here about myself?
 I was born in India and came to the US in 1987, earning a Ph.D. in English from the University of Texas at Austin in 1993.
 At the University of Hawai’i at Manoa I teach contemporary literatures of the world (a term I much prefer to World Literature), translation and creative writing.
 I have read my fiction and lectured on literary topics widely in the US, Europe, Africa and India, including on radio.
 Contemporary Authors and a sourcebook entitled Asian-American Novelists have bio-critical essays on me.
 I was Convener of the XVI Annual Conference of the Forum on Contemporary Theory in 2013.
-I co-founded SAMAR (South Asian Magazine for Action and Reflection) in 1992 and was a member of its Editorial and Media Collectives for about ten years.
+And I co-founded the pioneering activist South Asian American periodical SAMAR (South Asian Magazine for Action and Reflection) in 1992 and was a member of its Editorial and Media Collectives for about ten years.